When Lovers Become Strangers

-"When Lovers Become Strangers" is the third US single release from American singer/actress Cher's 20th album, Love Hurts (1991), released in US and Canada only in late May 1992.
+"When Lovers Become Strangers" is the fourth US single release from American singer/actress Cher's 20th album, Love Hurts (1991), released in US and Canada only in May 1992 by Geffen Records.
+It was written by Diane Warren and produced by John Kalodner.
+The song was a top-40 hit in Canada, peaking at number 37.

 Critical reception

-Larry Flick from Billboard wrote, "Third shot from Cher's fine Love Hurts album is a mournful pop ballad, fueled with a memorable hook and a restrained vocal.
+Larry Flick from Billboard magazine wrote, "Third shot from Cher's fine Love Hurts album is a mournful pop ballad, fueled with a memorable hook and a restrained vocal.
 Soft, easygoing arrangement will fit equally well within AC and top 40 formats."
 A reviewer from Cashbox called it a "rock ballad", adding that it "features a more AOR production and seems like more the direction she wants to go."